Looking for the best induction cooktops in India? Check out our top recommendations based on hands-on testing.

 The cooktop also has basic safety functions like going on stand-by mode if the cookware is not placed on the cooktop within a minute of removal; alerts when cookware is not in place or in cases of overheating.

 The main drawback of the cooktop is that it comes with a 16A plug.
-Honestly, this shouldn’t be called a drawback because this is done to protect users as high-wattage heating appliances should have 16A plug point for better safety.
+Honestly, this shouldn’t be called a drawback because this is done to protect users as high-wattage heating appliances should have 16A plugs for better safety.
 But, unfortunately, 16A plug points are not quite prevalent in many kitchens and hostels.

 Bajaj Majesty ICX Pearl 1900W Induction Cooktop